moodlehq/mdlrelease/README.md

 **Note:** Minor releases are usually produced on the weekend, a **normal weekly** is produced for stable supported branches on the weekdays before it.

 The following steps must be followed to perform a minor release.
-The minor release affects all stable branches, master however is skipped as you cannot produce a minor release on an unreleased branch.
+The minor release affects all stable branches, main however is skipped as you cannot produce a minor release on an unreleased branch.

 **1. Run the pre-release script.**